YetuAb/country_info_web_app/README.md

-# Country Info Finder
+# Search the World

 ## Overview

-Country Info Finder is a simple web application that allows users to search for and view information about different countries.
+Search the World is a simple web application that allows users to search for and view information about different countries.
 The application consists of a React frontend and a Node.js backend that fetches data from the REST Countries API.

 ## Features